-The special condition shall require that the applicant submit, for the review and approval of the Executive Director, a landscaping plan consisting of native plants, which shall screen the proposed retaining wall.
+The special condition requires that the applicants submit, for the review and approval of the Executive Director, a landscaping plan consisting of native plants, which shall screen the proposed retaining wall.
 Landscape screening shall include the placement of plants at the base of the retaining wall and the use of plants at the top of the retaining wall which can cascade down the face of the retaining wall.
+Landscaping which screens the retaining wall will be maintained by the property owners for the life of the retaining wall.
+To assure that the landscaping is maintained the applicants shall record a deed restriction to that effect prior to issuance of this permit.
 The landscaping plan (for the portion on the bluff face) shall consist of native plants commonly found on coastal bluffs in the general vicinity of the project site.
 The landscaping plan shall be prepared by a licensed landscape architect.
-Furthermore, the retaining wall, to minimize visual impacts shall be colorized and texturized to match the existing terrain.
-Therefore, as conditioned, to submit a landscaping plan to screen the wall and to colorize and texturize the wall, the Commission finds that the project is consistent with Section 30251 of the Coastal Act regarding the protection of public views.